netbootxyz/netboot.xyz/CONTRIBUTING.md

 ### Help keep netboot.xyz updated

-If you noticed one of your favorite operating system or tool has been updated, feel free to open a Pull Request to get the operating system updated.
+If you noticed one of your favorite operating system or tool has been updated, feel free to open a [Pull Request] to get the operating system updated.
 It will be reviewed and merged once validated.

 ### Add support for new OS and Utilities

 Do you have a favorite utility that you use often but isn't on netboot.xyz?
-Feel free to request it being added or submit a Pull Request.
+Feel free to request it being added or submit a [Pull Request].

 ### Ask your distribution to become netboot friendly

-If you don't see support for your favorite distribution in netboot.xyz, please open up an issue with netboot.xyz and if possible, open up an issue with the distribution.
+If you don't see support for your favorite distribution in netboot.xyz, please open up an [issue] with netboot.xyz and if possible, open up an issue with the distribution.

 Ask for the distribution to provide a way to load installer kernels from